 The model above shows the number of sales per week the campaign contributes.
 To understand how this looks in terms of revenue growth, let us suppose a simple business model in which all sales are for a recurring revenue product generating \$10 per month, with a 1% per month cancellation rate.
-Revenue grows over time in a certain way (Figure 16).
+How will revenue grow over time?

-Growth initially accelerates as the campaign is solved, then grows roughly linearly as the campaign is optimized, and then starts sagging (although still growing!) as the campaign declines, and as the now-sizable customer base produces a non-trivial number of cancellations.
+Growth initially accelerates as the campaign is solved, then grows roughly linearly as the campaign is optimized, and then starts sagging (although still growing!) as the campaign declines, and as the now-sizable customer base produces a nontrivial number of cancellations.